kanasimi/wikiapi/README.md

 *   Read / edit pages.
 *   Get list of categorymembers, pages transclude specified template, and more...
 *   Auto-limited editing rate.
 *   Parse wikitext / pages.
 You may modify parts of the wikitext, then regenerate the page just using .toString().
-See [Wikitext parser examples](https://kanasimi.github.io/CeJS/application/net/wiki/parser.html).
+See [wikitext parser examples](https://kanasimi.github.io/CeJS/application/net/wiki/parser.html).

 ## Installation
 Install [node.js](https://nodejs.org/) first.